 If you didn’t know already, Facebook is ALL about user experience.
 If your ads are giving users a bad experience then your accounts risk receiving the “ban hammer”.

-This is also why you see affiliates and even legit people who run whitehat campaigns still getting banned.
-Even if we run whitehat offers we still need to follow the Facebook guidelines for ad creatives and landing pages.
+This is also why you see Facebook ads and affiliate marketing even legit people who run whitehat campaigns still getting banned.
+Even if we run whitehat offers we still need to follow the Facebook guidelines for affiliate marketing Facebook ads creatives and landing pages.
 Of course this may sound obvious for many people, but really the line is very VERY grey.

 The challenge most of us affiliates are seeing is that the line is not clear between being aggressive enough in your ads to get actual conversions, and making Facebook users happy enough to not report you.